Money

 Which app to use

 ELSTER: the official government tool.
 Free, German-language, functional but ugly.
-Works for any situation. mein-elster.de.
+Works for any situation including complex DTAA and Anlage AUS filings. mein-elster.de.

 Taxfix: English-language, €40 to €50 per filing.
 Chat-style interview.
-Good for simple tax situations (one salaried job, no side income).
-Limited for complex cases.
+Good for simple tax situations (one salaried job, no side income, no foreign assets).
+Limited for DTAA cases and does not handle Anlage Unterhalt cleanly.
+Use only if your situation is genuinely simple.

 Smartsteuer, Buhl: mid-market desktop/online tools.